 - churches and church buildings

 - cathedrals

 - most Church of England schools

 - clergy housing

-- Theological Education
+- Theological Education Institutions (TEIs)

+- central and diocesan offices

 Can we really get there?

 Yes, we know this is possible because some of our buildings are already net zero carbon.
 You can watch videos about their stories and read their detailed case studies at cofe.io/Environment.